The Smart Woman Survival Guide: Guest experts

-Production credits
+Production

 The series was edited at Visual Fixations.
 Audio post production and 5.1 surround mixing for the 39 episodes was completed at Rhythm Division.
 The re-recording mixer was Jim Longo, with additional editing on season 3 by Andrea Cyr.
 Music for season 1, as well as the show theme were composed by Tom Third.
 For seasons 2 and 3 the music was composed at Rhythm Division by Kevan Staples.

 Executive Producer Al Magee was the creative consultant for Showcase Network, contributing to numerous shows, including Slings & Arrows, Kink, Naked Josh, Show Me Yours, Kenny vs. Spenny, and Trailer Park Boys.
 Series composer Kevan Staples was a member of the Canadian new wave rock band, Rough Trade.
 He has won 4 Juno Awards and a Genie Award.

 The photo of Liz and Steve on Liz's desk is a real photo of Siobhan Murphy (Liz) and Jean-Paul Saurine (Steve) taken years ago, when the two were classmates at theatre school.

+Thirteen episodes were ordered for the first season.
+Before these had aired, twenty-six additional episodes were ordered by W Network.